Salmon closures a devastating blow to North Coast business - BC Local News

 “We’re going to follow what the fisheries department says.
 If we have it open for a week, we have some members go out and fish and distribute it out for those who can’t get out to fish, and to distribute to our elders as well,” Parker said.

-DFO has met with advisory groups and the First Nations Technical Committee to discuss options for this year and fine-tune a decision for Juen.
+DFO has met with advisory groups and the First Nations Technical Committee to discuss options for this year and fine-tune a decision for June.

 “Most First Nations that we’ve actually had direct bilateral discussions with have indicated that while there may be some harvesting for food purposes, they’re not intending to target chinook unnecessarily when we’re trying to meet our conservation objectives,” Masson said.